-Olympus PEN-F versus Sony RX1R II
+Olympus PEN-F vs Sony RX1R II

 The Olympus PEN-F and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and October 2015.
 The PEN-F is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
-The cameras are based on a Four Thirds (PEN-F) and a full frame sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on a Four Thirds (PEN-F) and a full frame (RX1R II) sensor.
+The Olympus has a resolution of 20.2 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is notably smaller (18 percent) than the Olympus PEN-F. In this context, it is worth noting that neither the PEN-F nor the RX1R II are weather-sealed.